Convergence of de Finetti's mixing measure in latent structure models for observed exchangeable sequences

 Note also that

 for any probability kernel $P_\theta$ and any $G_0\in \Ec_{k_0}(\Theta^\circ)$.
 Thus ~\eqref{eqn:curvaturebound} entails~\eqref{eqn:noproductlowbou}.
 However,~\eqref{eqn:noproductlowbou} is sufficient for translating a learning rate for estimating a population distribution $P_G$ into that of the corresponding mixing measure $G$.
 To be concrete, if we are given an $\n$-i.i.d. sample from a parametric model $P_{G_0}$, a standard estimation method yields root-$\n$ rate of convergence for density $p_G$, which means that the corresponding estimate of $G$ admits root-$\n$ rate as well. \begin{rem} Lemma \ref{lem:firstidentifiable} \ref{item:firstidentifiablea} is a generalization of the Theorem 3.1 in \cite{ho2016strong} in several features.
 Firstly, $(\{\theta_i^0\}_{i=1}^{k_0},\Nc)$ first-order identifiable assumption in Lemma \ref{lem:firstidentifiable} is weaker since identifiability in the first-order in the sense of \cite{ho2016strong} implies $(\{\theta_i^0\}_{i=1}^{k_0},\Nc)$ first-order identifiability with $\Nc=\emptyset$.
 Example~\ref{exa:locgamma} gives a specific instance which satisfies the notion of first-order identifiability specified by Definition~\ref{def:firstident} but not the condition specified by~\cite{ho2016strong}.
 Secondly, it turns out that uniform Lipschitz assumption in Theorem 3.1 in \cite{ho2016strong} is redundant and Lemma \ref{lem:firstidentifiable} \ref{item:firstidentifiablea} does not require it.
+Lemma \ref{lem:firstidentifiable} \ref{item:firstidentifiableb} is an extension of \cite[equation (20)]{heinrich2018strong} in a similar sense as the above.
 Finally, given additional features of $f$, the first-order identifiable notion can be further simplified (see Section~\ref{sec:appendixfinercharacterizations}). \myeoe \end{rem}

 \begin{proof}[Proof of Lemma \ref{lem:firstidentifiable}]